-20 Remote Work Statistics to Know
+20 Remote Work Statistics to Know in 2023

 This article is part of a larger series on Hiring.

-Key Remote Working Statistics
+Key Workplace & Remote Work Statistics

-2. 97% of employees want to work remotely at least some of the time (Buffer)
+4. 97% of employees want to work remotely at least some of the time (Buffer)

 Across all demographics, workers today want the option to work remotely at least part of the time.
 Furthermore, most workers who have worked remotely found it to be a positive experience.
 This means companies need to make dramatic workplace changes, if they haven’t already, to accommodate shifting workforce demands.